 “How often should I cut my lawn?”

-In order to know when best to cut a lawn, we need to refer to our first rule of lawn mowing regarding the cutting height (see above).
-Remember, we should never really take more than a third of the plant off when lawn mowing.
+In order to know when best to cut a lawn, we need to refer to our first rule of lawn mowing—cut your lawn at the right height (see above).
+Remember, we should never really take more than a third off the plant when lawn mowing.
 Therefore, it is best to base the mowing requirements on the growth of the grass plant following its last cut.
-If your last cut left the height of the grass plants at around 2 inches, then your next cut should be before the grass plant has grown by 1 inch, to 3 inches.
+If your last cut left the height of the grass plants at around 2 inches, then your next cut should be before the grass plant has grown by 1 inches to 3 inches.

-As grass grows quicker during the warmer and wetter months, it’s important to keep on top of the lawn mowing at this time of year.
-For information on when the grass plant grows throughout the year, click here.
+As grass grows quicker during the warmer and wetter months, it’s important to keep on top of your lawn mowing at this time of year.
+For more information on when the grass plant grows throughout the year, click here.

 When NOT to mow a lawn

 There are times when a lawn must not be cut.